con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	% monlam - nyon mons kun las rnam grol ba
 >> 	% kun gyi mchog - monlam

-Completely free from all forms of substrates,[^87-1]
+Completely free from substrates of all sorts,[^87-1]
 Well situated on the path of space,
 Holding a splendid wish-fulfilling jewel,
-Omnipresent, best of all precious gems, (87)
+The omnipresent, best of all that's precious, (87)

 [^87-1]: For the Nāmasaṅgīti, we translate *upadhi* as 'substrate', but the word as a technical Buddhist term has a number of possible meanings, depending on context.
 For example, it can also mean 'remainder', 'body', or 'afflictions'.
 Tibetan translations of the Nāmasaṅgīti and other texts render this term in various ways.